 In late 2010, a group of active citizens with deep roots in the Bearcamp River Valley banded together to purchase the Beaver Brook Parcel owned by local farmer, Bob Floyd.
 The land was donated to The Community School, which will act as its steward in perpetuity.
 This rich habitat, with frontage on Routes 25 and 113, is home to many species of interesting plants and animals, and adds to the protected land forming a natural by-way for migration between the Ossipee and Sandwich Ranges.
 The terms for use of this land remain consistent with TCS’ agricultural easement on the Perkins Farm.
 Our school sign, a beautiful timber frame built by the Varney family, holds pride of place along the road side on the Beaver Brook Parcel.

 Partnerships with Natural Resources Conservation Services

 For years now, we have partnered with NRCS to tackle conservation projects which improve our land, while providing habitat for native flora and fauna.
 We clear trails, make timber stand improvements, mow our fields, plant native species to tempt wildlife (who share with us), build bird and bat houses, and reclaim spent sections of terrain.
-Some of this work is subcontracted by professionals, but much of it is done as part of our science curriculum, stewardship classes, or community service.
+Some of this work is subcontracted by professionals, but much of it is done as part of our science curriculum, elective classes, or community service.
 The students gain a real love of place when they not only watch the patterns of growth and change over time, but work hard to keep Mother Nature in check!